ENG-L 495: Senior Seminar in English

 Tuesdays & Thursdays 11:30am to 12:45pm

 What’s the use of an English degree?
-Here’s an even better question, perhaps: how many times have you been asked this question?
+Here’s an even better question: how many times have you been asked this question?
 What was your response?
+Did you have one?

-This course will provide you with the tools and the space to construct your own response to this question.
+This course will provide you with both the tools and the space to construct your own response to this question.
 To that end, our semester will take a somewhat eclectic itinerary through several different sites.
-The first part of the semester (Unit I) will be devoted to exploring the relatively short history of English as a discipline and as a department or program on most (if not all) university campuses in the US.
-In addition to studying the institutional foundations of modern English departments, we will also examine the conceptual and ideological underpinnings of the kinds of interpretive work performed in the name of contemporary scholarship in English (Unit II).
+The first part of the semester (Unit I) will be devoted to exploring the relatively short history of English as a discipline and as a department/program on most (if not all) university campuses in the US.
+After studying the institutional foundations and historical roots of modern English departments, you will build on what you’ve learned in courses like Critical Practices and Literary Interpretation by examining the conceptual and theoretical underpinnings of much contemporary scholarship in English studies (Unit II).